 When it comes to making money from YouTube videos, there are a few ways

 #1: With Ads!
 Ever Heard of Adsense?

 Adsense allows you to monetize your videos through ads that eventually make you money based on the views on your videos.
 Through the years, the platform has changed and has much tighter rules to monetize videos on YouTube.

-Now, each channel/creator have to obtain 4,000 hours of overall watch-time on their YouTube channel within the past 12 months & have at least 1,000 subscribers on their channel.
+Now, each channel/creator has to obtain 4,000 hours of overall watch-time on their YouTube channel within the past 12 months & have at least 1,000 subscribers on their channel.

-You promote the product, your viewers buy the stuff, you get a percentage of profit (commission).
+You promote the product, your viewers buy the stuff, and you get a percentage of the profit (commission).

 As simple as that!